A Beginner's Guide to Parrot Care

 Always make sure you check with your vet with regards to dose and frequency, so as not to overdose your bird.

 There are many internal parasites that can affect birds, including roundworms (nematodes), tapeworms (cestodes), flukes, and protozoa including coccidia, cryptosporidia and giardia.
 Thankfully these parasites are rare in pet birds who were purchased from a reputable breeder and have been kept mostly indoors.

 Pet birds don't generally require regular worming every three months like dogs and cats, as birds don't get outdoors as much as their furry friends.
 However, you should consider worming your bird if they have access to the outdoors, as well as any newly adopted birds before introducing them to your current aviary.
 Vetafarm Wormout Gel is a handy in-water treatment that treats for all important species of worms.

 7 - Wing Clipping

 When done correctly, wing clipping is painless and safe.
 Birds have a number of flight feathers; 10 primary feathers (which sit towards the tips of the wings) and 10-25 secondary feathers (which sit closer to the body).
-The root of each feather is heavily vascularised and rooted deeply in the skin or bone, but the ends of the feathers are not innervated and are therefore painless to cut (much like finger nails or hair).
-Clipping the ends off some of the primary feathers inhibits your bird's ability to generate lift, and they will not be able to fly in an upwards direction.
-Usually only 2-3 primary feathers need to be clipped to be effective.
+The root of each feather is heavily vascularised and rooted deeply in the skin or bone, but the ends of the feathers are not innervated and are therefore painless to cut (much like fingernails or hair).

 8 - Nail Trimming